Male Pelvic Floor: Advanced Massage and Bodywork for Tension, Dysfunction, and Pain

 Pelvic Floor Massage and Bodywork

 Massage and bodywork is a wonderful way to more fully connect with your pelvic floor and begin to gain an awareness of its role in your life.
 It is an essential part of your core musculature and is thus integral to movement, support, and respiration.
 It also has a very strong influence on the health of the organs it cradles: the prostate, bladder, and rectum—as well as the genitals.
-Sexual arousal, erectile rigidity, the propulsive force of ejaculation, orgasm, urination, and bowel function would be severely compromised without the central role of the pelvic floor.
+Sexual arousal, erectile function, ejaculation, orgasm, urination, and bowel function would be severely compromised without the central role of the pelvic floor.
 Various emotions such as fear and anger can both originate and become embedded in these muscles, and it is a powerful energy center.
 This area is rich in nerve endings and thus can be a source of great pleasure—or much pain.

-For many men, experiencing pelvic floor bodywork is a journey of discovery, a way to more fully experience and deeply inhabit one's body.
-I strive to create a non-judgemental space in which you feel safe and comfortable, and give you an experience that is warm, engaging, enlightening, and effective.
+For many men, experiencing pelvic floor bodywork is a journey of discovery, a way to more fully experience and deeply inhabit their body.
+I strive to create a non-judgemental space in which you feel safe and comfortable, and give you an experience that is warm, engaging, informative, and effective.
 Working with the male pelvic floor—which is more complex than the female pelvic floor—requires an informed and sensitive touch, a clear understanding of the relevant anatomy, and respect for boundaries.

-External Pelvic Floor BodyworkThe bulbospongiosus muscleThe ischiocavernosus musclesThe superficial transverse musclesThe deep transverse perineal muscleThe external anal sphincter and the external urethral sphincterThe levator ani muscle groupThe pelvic floor attachments on the inside border of the sit bonesThe obturator internus musclesThe perineal bodyThe anococcygeal ligament and tailboneThe ischioanal fossa
+The bulbospongiosus muscleThe ischiocavernosus musclesThe superficial transverse perineal musclesThe deep transverse perineal muscleThe external anal sphincter and the external urethral sphincterThe levator ani muscle groupThe pelvic floor attachments on the inside border of the sit bonesThe obturator internus musclesThe perineal bodyThe anococcygeal ligament and tailboneThe ischioanal fossa

-Closely Associated Muscles, Connective Tissues, and Other StructuresThe suspensory ligaments of the penisThe foreskinThe smooth muscles of the penis and penile rehabilitationThe penile urethraThe myofascial and neuromuscular tissues of the inguinal, pubic, and groin regionThe cremaster musclesThe epididymes and testicles, and blue balls
+The suspensory ligaments of the penisThe foreskinThe muscles of the penis, and penile rehabilitationThe penile urethraThe muscles and connective tissues of the inguinal, pubic, and groin regionThe cremaster musclesThe testicles and epididymes

-Internal Pelvic Floor BodyworkThe external and internal anal sphinctersThe perineal body, deep transverse perineal muscle, and external urethral sphincterThe levator ani and coccygeus musclesThe anococcygeal ligament and tailboneThe prostate gland and prostate massage and ♦ The obturator internus muscles
+The external and internal anal sphinctersThe perineal body, deep transverse perineal muscle, and external urethral sphincterThe levator ani and coccygeus musclesThe anococcygeal ligament and tailboneThe prostate gland and prostate massageThe obturator internus muscles

-A Note about Sexual Energy, Erections, and Ejaculation
+A Note about Sexual Energy and Erections

 Core Bodywork